brainspills/ada-framework/README.md

 ## 8. Under Development / Known Issues

-* Standardization of success responses for route methods other than GET
 * Standardization of error responses for unique validation fails
 * Ensure data types for document create/update based on schema definition
 * Validation for presence of related collection on document create/update